alocken/Project-1---SQL/README.md

 - copied over the queries and supporting answers to VScode, CMD, and then pushed to GitHub
 ### Completed Part 5: QA your data
 - completed a QA process that identified and described risk areas
-- developed and executred a QA process to address those areas and validate accuracy of results
+- developed and executed a QA process to address those areas and validate accuracy of results
 ### Completed Part 6: Generate ERD
 - within pgAdmin, generated the ERD for the database after identifying primary keys for each table
 - downloaded the image and saved as schema.png and added to repo for submission
-### Completed Final Additons to README file and Updated .PNG Files Naming Conventions
+### Completed Final Additions to README file & Updated .PNG Files Naming Conventions
 - reviewed and updated the README file for final edits and additions
 - finalized README file
-- Updated .png files in both starting with data and starting with questions files; updated the naming conventions for all .png files to naming conventions that outlined the question the file was answering
+- updated .png files in both starting with data and starting with questions files; updated the naming conventions for all .png files to naming conventions that outlined the question the file was answering

 ## Results
-This data can provide information to answer questions on things such as highest revenue of countries/cities, top selling countries/cities, average products ordered by cities/countries, products odered from cities/countries, and understanding the highest ordered products for countries/cities.
+This data can provide information to answer questions on things such as highest revenue of countries/cities, top selling countries/cities, average products ordered by cities/countries, products ordered from cities/countries, and understanding the highest ordered products for countries/cities.

-Althought not requested, this data could also answer other types of questions such as queries regarding stock levels and stock time and how long it would take to restock out of stock product or determining highest volume of visitors by date/country/city and type of visit most frequently associated with the visits.
+Although not requested, this data could also answer other types of questions such as queries regarding stock levels and stock time and how long it would take to restock out of stock product or determining highest volume of visitors by date/country/city and type of visit most frequently associated with the visits.

 ## Challenges